 - their characters took on a life of their own;

-- as writers they became immersed in their characters’ lives, and wanted their readers to be similarly affected;
+- they became immersed in their characters’ lives, and wanted their readers to be similarly affected;

-- when the book was finished they felt lost, as though suffering a bereavement
+- after the book was finished they felt lost, as though suffering a bereavement

-After hearing what these other authors had to say, I tried very hard to work out how my own characters came into existence, and how they had become “real” in my head.
-How did I dream up Kate Hemingway, the heroine of my novel A Way from Heart to Heart, for example?
+After hearing these examples, I tried very hard to work out how my own characters came into existence, and how they had become “real” in my head.
+How did I dream up Kate Hemingway, the heroine of my novel The Summer of Love and Secrets, for example?

 Dr Hodgson believes the process of creating characters involves four elements: Subconscious; Memory; Imagination and Craft.
 I applied all those in retrospect to my creation of Kate Hemingway.

 First of all, craft.
-I had deliberately decided I wanted to write a romantic novel about a heroine who is working-class and has had a disadvantaged childhood.
-(This was in rebellion against heroines who have nothing really to bother them apart from planning a wedding.
-I wanted something that’s more realistic to a lot of people’s lives.)
+I had deliberately decided I wanted to write a romantic novel about a heroine who is working-class and has had a disadvantaged childhood, as at the time I started it I struggled to find something similar.

 After this, I had a “close and intimate relationship” with my heroine (in Dr Hodgson’s words) and not only with her, but also with the hero, the heroine’s best friend, her son, and all the other characters that appear in my novel.
 To me, they were real.